Issues

 Access / School Choice

-The WSCC supports full and fair parental choice in education supported by tax relief, scholarships and other aid to parents so they may seek the educational opportunities best suited for their children.
+The WSCC supports full and fair parental choice in education supported by tax relief, scholarships, educational savings plans and other aid to parents so they may seek the educational opportunities best suited for their children.

 School Safety